Germany's SAP braced for continued currency crunch

 Competing with global rivals such as IBM and Oracle in the race to meet surging demand for web-based software, SAP said revenues from its cloud business jumped by more than a third to 221 million euros out of total first-quarter revenue up 2 percent at 3.7 billion euros.

-The global cloud services market grew by almost a fifth last year to an estimated $131 billion, research firm Gartner says, while IBM Markets Intelligence says the market could be worth $200 billion by 2020.
+The global cloud services market grew by almost a fifth last year to an estimated $131 billion (77 billion pounds), research firm Gartner says, while IBM Markets Intelligence says the market could be worth $200 billion by 2020.

-SAP customers, such as Coca-Cola, McDonald's and Vodafone, are moving to cloud computing because there are no upfront costs for program licenses, dedicated hardware or installation, making them less vulnerable to economic downturns.
+SAP customers, such as Coca-Cola, McDonald's and Vodafone, are moving to cloud computing because there are no upfront costs for program licences, dedicated hardware or installation, making them less vulnerable to economic downturns.

-SAP entered the cloud business in 2012 after spending $7.7 billion - about 10 percent of its current market capitalization - to buy internet-based computing companies Ariba and SuccessFactors.
+SAP entered the cloud business in 2012 after spending $7.7 billion - about 10 percent of its current market capitalisation - to buy internet-based computing companies Ariba and SuccessFactors.

 The company expects last year's total revenue of 16.9 billion euros to rise to at least 22 billion euros by 2017, with the cloud business contributing up to 3.5 billion euros.